CodeNaif/audio-translation/README.md

 ```

 ## How it works
-1. The UI records or uploads audio and sends it to the backend.
+1. The UI streams live PCM audio over WebSocket while recording.
-2. The backend transcribes audio with Whisper and streams the translation from Gemma.
+2. The backend proxies audio to the OpenAI realtime transcription API, then streams translation chunks from Gemma back to the UI.
+3. Uploads still use the `/transcribe` + `/translate` REST flow for one-shot processing.